 When first reading a nutritional profile we need to look at total calories per serve.
 In the example above we can see that there are 150 calories per serving.

 Calories are units of energy.
 The energy from the food we eat is measured in calories.
 Our bodies use those calories to provide energy to carry out functions that allow us to survive.
 If the energy we get from food exceeds the energy we require we are far more likely to gain weight.
-If on the other hand our bodies do not receive sufficient calories from our food our bodies will use reserved energy (body fat) as an energy source resulting in weight loss.
+Alternatively, if our bodies do not receive sufficient calories from our food our bodies will use reserved energy (body fat) as an energy source resulting in weight loss.

 If you are based in Australia you may instead see Kilojoules or Kilojoules and Calories listed separately.
 Kilojoules are just another unit used to to measure energy from food and can easily be converted to calories.
 1 Calorie = 4.2 kJ